Teaching

 My teaching philosophy is anchored in five core values: community, knowledge, reflexivity, creativity, and fun.
 These principles guide my lesson planning, student engagement, and assessment methods.
 I strive to create a productive learning environment that is welcoming and open, in which my students feel a rapport and sense of community with their peers.
 I encourage a brave space for idea exchange through mixed-mode discussions that promote critical thinking and reflective participation.
 Even complex or serious topics are approached with an element of joy in my classroom.

 Like my research, my teaching approach is interdisciplinary, incorporating theories and concepts from sociology, history, performance studies, and political economy, as well as embodied learning methods and creative inspiration from the arts and daily life.
-My teaching has been highly praised by students and colleagues alike, with student feedback highlighting the fun, engaging, and safe atmosphere of my classes.
+My teaching has been praised by students and colleagues alike, with student feedback highlighting the fun, engaging, and safe atmosphere of my classes.
 I am also mindful of the various learning styles present in any classroom and use my graphic design skills to create compelling visual aids for my lessons.

-I am dedicated to the continuous decolonisation of my teaching methods and knowledge dissemination.
+I am committed to the continuous decolonisation of my teaching methods and knowledge dissemination.
 In my classes I encourage students to look to embodied and/or oral histories, cultural knowledge, and embodied modes of learning as rich sources of knowledge and ideas.
 I hold truth-telling as essential to a brave and critically-engaged classroom environment, and I am passionate about decentring the place of written knowledge and colonial histories in the curriculum.

 Teaching assets for lecture, ‘Money’, presented to NIDA second year Contexts in Performance students , 2024.